 News Archive Page – Season 2003

 This page provides a repository of all the archived news items for 2003, in reverse chronological order.
-If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the just over eighteen years that the site has been in existence.
+If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the eighteen and a half years that the site has been in existence.

 Badgers’ cups runneth over

 Given the impressive turnout, most of you will already be familiar with what happened at this year’s dinner and dance, but for those that missed out, or were too far gone to remember the next day, the trophies found their way to the following fully deserving recipients: